TooTallNate/Java-WebSocket/README.markdown

 Java WebSockets
 ===============

+### Note: This lib currently only supports the older draft 75 and draft 76.
+###       Pull requests for the latests drafts would be more than accepted!

 This repository contains a barebones WebSocket server and client implementation written in 100% Java.
-The implementation supports both the older draft 75, and current draft 76.
-The underlying classes use the Java `ServerSocketChannel` and `SocketChannel` classes, which allows for a non-blocking event-driven model (similar to the [WebSocket API](<http://dev.w3.org/html5/websockets/>) for web browsers).
+The underlying classes are implemented using the Java `ServerSocketChannel` and `SocketChannel` classes, which allows for a non-blocking event-driven model (similar to the [WebSocket API](<http://dev.w3.org/html5/websockets/>) for web browsers).